AndreTeixeira1998/overleafwiki/Load-balancing-Overleaf-and-Haproxy.md

-ShareLaTeX can be easily run on multiple hosts to scale horizontally.
+Overleaf can be easily run on multiple hosts to scale horizontally.
 The main things to keep in mind are:

 * All containers need to point to the same MongoDB, Redis and disk stores
 * A users should have sticky sessions to the same container
-* The ShareLaTeX Session Secret needs to be set the same
+* The Overleaf Session Secret needs to be set the same

 ## Setting same Session Secret & Behind Proxy